firehol/blocklist-ipsets/README.md

 [projecthoneypot.org](http://www.projecthoneypot.org/) harvesters (IPs that surf the internet looking for email addresses) (this list is composed using an RSS feed and aggregated for the last 30 days)

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=h&rss=1).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 22:03:29 UTC 2015.

 The ipset `php_harvesters` has **178** entries, **178** unique IPs.